revisit-studies/reVISit-studies.github.io/docs/designing-studies/study-sequences.md

     order: 'fixed'
  }
 ```
-TODO: you have some double quotes in the previous example, otherwise mostly single quotes.

 To check if multiple components are correct, for example that all attention checks were correct, you can do the following: